 Q. If an inspector makes an observation, do I need to have a corrective action in place before the inspection ends?

 A. No, there is no reason to have a corrective action in place before the inspection ends.
-In some cases, the observation may be easily corrected, so it might be possible to have the corrective action in place before the conclusion of the inspection, and if the correction is acceptable to the inspector, it may actually help remove that observation from the final inspection report.
-Having said that, the best advice is to wait until the inspection is completed before you implement any corrective action so you can be sure the action is appropriate for the observation and you have had time to make sure related documentation and activities have also been updated in relation to the observation.
+In some cases, the observation may be easily corrected.
+It can be possible to have the corrective action in place before the conclusion of the inspection.
+If the correction is acceptable to the inspector, this can help remove that observation from the final inspection report.

 Vol. 45, No. 2